chinchang/web-maker/README.md

 ---

 **Web-Maker** is an offline playground for your web experiments.
-Something like CodePen or JSFiddle, but much more faster and offline supported because it runs completely on your system.
+Something like CodePen or JSFiddle, but much more faster and works offline because it runs completely on your system.

 ## [Open Web App](https://webmaker.app/app/) (Recommended: More features.
 More fun!)